 The producer NWDAF provides to the consumer of the Nnwdaf_AnalyticsInfo_ContextTransfer service operation (as specified in clause 7.3.3), the output information listed below:

 - (Set of) Analytics context matching the input parameters of the Nnwdaf_AnalyticsInfo_ContextTransfer request.
-If no Requested Analytics Context parameters are available in the request, all available analytics context is sent.
+If no Requested Analytics Context type parameters are available in the request, all available analytics context types are sent.
 Analytics context includes the following information parts, if available:

 - Analytics related:

-- Pending output analytics (i.e. not yet notified to the consumer);
+- Pending output analytics (i.e. not yet notified to the consumer).

-Historical output analytics information.
+- Historical output analytics information.
 The content of the output analytics is specified in clause 6.1.3 as output information of the Nnwdaf_AnalyticsSubscription_Notify or Nnwdaf_AnalyticsInfo_Request service operations.

 - Timestamp(s) of the last output analytics provided to the analytics consumer(s).
 Value is set to 0 if no output analytics had been sent yet.